Tick Submission Guidelines

 Fort Collins, CO 80521

-Scenario 1: Tick bites from a single person: place each specimen in a separate baggie so we recover them all.
+Scenario 1: 2 ticks are combined for one set of results: place each specimen in a separate baggie so we recover them all.
 There is a maximum of 2 ticks per test and they must be approximately the same size.
-2 ticks of equal size?
 Order 1 tick test at checkout (Qty 1).
-If you have 3 ticks from a single person or 2 ticks with different sizes, place each in a separate baggie and order 2 tests (Qty. =2). *In general, it is not recommended to delay testing.
-The age, storage conditions and shipping may adversely affect test sensitivity.
+If you have 3 ticks, place each in a separate baggie, order 2 tests (Qty. =2) and indicate which of the 2 ticks you would like to combine. *In general, this cost saving approach is not recommended.
+DNA activity/quality cannot be determined for individual ticks when combining ticks in a single reaction.

-Scenario 2: Tick bites from different people: place each specimen in separate baggies and label each with a unique identifier for example "John" and "Jane" or "A" and "B".
-Order more than one tick test at checkout (Qty. >1).
+Scenario 2: Ticks are tested separately for separate results (recommended): place each specimen in separate baggies and label each with a unique identifier for example "John" and "Jane" or "A" and "B".
+Order one tick test for each tick (Qty. >1).